Before cannabis was legalized, cultivators could only grow their plants discreetly indoors.

 Not only that, but light depping typically gives growers more control and planning over their cultivation processes.
 This is especially true when light depping using a greenhouse.

-So if you're growing your light dep plants outside instead of using grow lights indoors, your cultivation will have a significantly smaller carbon footprint.
+So, if you grow your light-dep plants outside instead of using grow lights indoors, your cultivation will have a significantly smaller carbon footprint.

 To sum up, the pros of light depping are: